Sheila E. discography

-American singer-songwriter Sheila E. has released nine studio albums, two collaborative albums, one extended play, and twenty-six singles.
+American singer-songwriter Sheila E. has released ten studio albums, two collaborative albums, one live albums, one live video album, one extended play, and twenty-six singles.

 In 1977, Escovedo and her father Pete Escovedo released an album called Solo Two, credited to Pete and Sheila Escovedo.
 Their follow-up album Happy Together was released in 1978 on Fantasy Records.
 In 1984, Sheila released her first solo studio album The Glamorous Life on Warner Bros.
 Records.
 The album became certified gold by RIAA.
 Her follow-up album also earned a gold certification by the RIAA.
 She released two more albums on Warner Bros.
 Records: Sheila E. (1987) and Sex Cymbal (1991).
 She released two jazz albums Writes of Passage (2000) and Heaven (2001) on Concord Records.

 In 2013, she released her seventh album Icon on her own independent record label Stilettoflats Music.
-She also released two more albums: Iconic: Message 2 America (2017) and Bailar (2024) on Stilettoflats Music.
+She also released three more albums: Iconic: Message 2 America (2017), Hella Fonk E (2022), and Bailar (2024) on Stilettoflats Music.